Using biomass for energy has positive and negative effects

 Separating waste before burning can solve part of the problem.
 Because batteries are the largest source of lead and cadmium in municipal waste, they should not be included in regular trash.
 Florescent light bulbs should also not be put in regular trash because they contain small amounts of mercury.

 The EPA tests ash from waste-to-energy plants to make sure that it is not hazardous.
 The test looks for chemicals and metals that could contaminate ground water.
-MSW landfills use ash that is considered safe as a cover layer for their landfills, or they add it to concrete to make cement blocks.
+Some MSW landfills use ash that is considered safe as a cover layer for their landfills, and some MSW ash is used to make concrete blocks and bricks.

 Collecting landfill gas or biogas